Outstanding Contributions

 While attending the 2020 legislative session at the Utah State Capitol, Kelly Whited Jones, a founding member of the Utah ERA Coalition, and her supporter, Jody England Hasnsen, met remarkable young girls from the Utah Schools for the Deaf and the Blind.
 On Facebook on January 29, 2020, she expressed her belief that working towards equality is worth striving for.

 The Equal Rights Amendment satisfies all constitutional amendment requirements and is ready for publication.
-However, the Trump Administration's Office of Legal Counsel, National Archivist, and Department of Justice used the deadline to block the final enshrinement of the ERA in the Constitution, citing legal and political debates that the 1982 deadline had passed.
+However, the Trump Administration's Office of Legal Counsel, National Archivist, and Department of Justice used the 1982 deadline to block the final enshrinement of the ERA in the Constitution.
+Since the ERA was first proposed, some have argued that this deadline should be extended or removed due to changing social norms and gender equality.
 The ERA is currently in limbo due to legal issues that allow the U.S. Archivist to withhold certification despite the U.S. House of Representatives voting in favor of a Democratic-sponsored joint resolution to remove the 1982 deadline on February 13, 2020, and March 17, 2021.
 On April 26, 2023, the Senators voted against removing the amendment's arbitrary deadline, even though they have the power to change or remove it.
 98 of the 100 Senators were present, and 52 of them voted to incorporate the ERA into the U.S. Constitution, falling short by eight votes due to an old rule known as "filibustering," which requires 60 votes.
 Every Democrat and two Republicans, Senators Lisa Murkowski and Susan Collins, voted in favor of the ERA.
 Every other Republican senator voted against it.
 Efforts to get it passed are still ongoing.

 On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
 He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
 This block deprived women of equal rights, making them second-class citizens.
 The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
 It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.

 In 2019, Christine M. Durham, the first female appointed to the Utah Supreme Court, encouraged the next generation: "The torch is being passed from women of my generation to your generation, and it's very important to educate yourself about the future and the past" (Collett, 2019).
-Young people are spearheading the ERA movement, bringing it closer than ever to formal recognition as a constitutional amendment.
+With their energy and passion, the younger generation is leading the ERA movement, bringing it closer than ever to becoming a formal constitutional amendment.
+Their involvement is essential and inspiring, offering us hope for the future.

 The Equal Rights Amendment satisfies all constitutional amendment requirements and is ready for publication.
-However, the Trump Administration's Office of Legal Counsel, National Archivist, and Department of Justice used the deadline to block the final enshrinement of the ERA in the Constitution, citing legal and political debates that the 1982 deadline had passed.
+However, the Trump Administration's Office of Legal Counsel, National Archivist, and Department of Justice used the 1982 deadline to block the final enshrinement of the ERA in the Constitution.
+Since the ERA was first proposed, some have argued that this deadline should be extended or removed due to changing social norms and gender equality.
 The ERA is currently in limbo due to legal issues that allow the U.S. Archivist to withhold certification despite the U.S. House of Representatives voting in favor of a Democratic-sponsored joint resolution to remove the 1982 deadline on February 13, 2020, and March 17, 2021.
 On April 26, 2023, the Senators voted against removing the amendment's arbitrary deadline, even though they have the power to change or remove it.
 98 of the 100 Senators were present, and 52 of them voted to incorporate the ERA into the U.S. Constitution, falling short by eight votes due to an old rule known as "filibustering," which requires 60 votes.
 Every Democrat and two Republicans, Senators Lisa Murkowski and Susan Collins, voted in favor of the ERA.
 Every other Republican senator voted against it.
 Efforts to get it passed are still ongoing.

 On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
 He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
 This block deprived women of equal rights, making them second-class citizens.
 The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
 It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.

 In 2019, Christine M. Durham, the first female appointed to the Utah Supreme Court, encouraged the next generation: "The torch is being passed from women of my generation to your generation, and it's very important to educate yourself about the future and the past" (Collett, 2019).
-Young people are spearheading the ERA movement, bringing it closer than ever to formal recognition as a constitutional amendment.
+With their energy and passion, the younger generation is leading the ERA movement, bringing it closer than ever to becoming a formal constitutional amendment.
+Their involvement is essential and inspiring, offering us hope for the future.

-It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
+It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John Adams, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
 Do not put such unlimited power into the hands of the husbands.
 Remember, all men would be tyrants if they could.
 If particular care and attention are not paid to the ladies, we are determined to foment a rebellion and will not hold ourselves bound by any laws in which we have no voice or representation" (history.com).
-Despite her plea, it took 144 years for women to receive the right to vote.
-Nevertheless, the Equal Rights Amendment still requires ratification by 2023, 247 years after her petition and 100 years after its introduction.
+Despite her plea, it took 144 years for women to gain the right to vote.
+However, the Equal Rights Amendment still needs our collective support and ratification by 2023, marking 247 years since her petition and 100 years since its introduction.

-It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
+It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John Adams, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
 Do not put such unlimited power into the hands of the husbands.
 Remember, all men would be tyrants if they could.
 If particular care and attention are not paid to the ladies, we are determined to foment a rebellion and will not hold ourselves bound by any laws in which we have no voice or representation" (history.com).
-Despite her plea, it took 144 years for women to receive the right to vote.
-Nevertheless, the Equal Rights Amendment still requires ratification by 2023, 247 years after her petition and 100 years after its introduction.
+Despite her plea, it took 144 years for women to gain the right to vote.
+However, the Equal Rights Amendment still needs our collective support and ratification by 2023, marking 247 years since her petition and 100 years since its introduction.

-Interestingly, Utah enacted its own Equal Rights Amendment in 1895, which ensured equal rights and protection for women in the state.
-According to Article IV, Section 1 of Utah's Constitution, "both male and female citizens of this state shall equally enjoy all civil, political, and religious rights and benefits".
-Despite this, Utah had several opportunities to ratify the federal Equal Rights Amendment, which failed due to the state legislature's decision not to recognize women as equal citizens under the law (Quist, The Salt Lake Tribune, October 3, 2019).
+Utah, a pioneer in gender equality, enacted its own Equal Rights Amendment in 1895, a significant milestone that ensured equal rights and protection for women in the state.
+Article IV, Section 1 of Utah's Constitution boldly proclaims, "Both male and female citizens of this state shall equally enjoy all civil, political, and religious rights and benefits."
+Despite this, Utah had several opportunities to ratify the federal Equal Rights Amendment, which regrettably failed due to the state legislature's decision not to recognize women as equal citizens under the law (Quist, The Salt Lake Tribune, October 3, 2019).
 However, the majority of people in Utah and the rest of the United States support the amendment, with 74% and 94%, respectively, in favor of it (Rich, 2020).
-Therefore, lifting the 1982 deadline is the next step in promoting gender equality in the United States and ensuring the Equal Rights Amendment's permanent inclusion in the US Constitution.
+Therefore, lifting the 1982 deadline is the next step in promoting gender equality in the United States and ensuring the Equal Rights Amendment's permanent inclusion in the U.S. Constitution.
 For more information on Mormons for the Equal Rights Amendment, please see "From Housewives to Protestors: The Story of Mormons for the Equal Rights Amendment."

 Women still don't have equal rights